It’s no secret that owning a car is expensive, especially due to the rising levels of inflation in the automotive industry.

 But with a little bit of math and some knowledge about your personal finances, you can work out a budget that fits your needs.

-In this article, we’ll show you how to do just that.
+In this article, I’ll show you how to do just that.

 Let’s dive in.